Smith-appwrk/VIRA-2/src/data/intelligate.md

-# IntelliGate FAQ Knowledge Base

-## Driver Questions

-### QR Code Issues

-- **Issue**: QR code not getting scanned
+Q: QR code not getting scanned
-- **Solution**:
+A:

 - Avoid using any QR scanning app
 - Hold mobile camera steady in front of QR code until a link popup appears
 - Try using Google Lens as an alternative (access via Google.com camera icon)

-### How to scan QR code?
+Q: How to scan QR code?

-- Look for google bar on phone and click on google lens
+A: - Look for google bar on phone and click on google lens

 - Hold camera steady in front of QR code until a link popup appears
 - Application will be opened

-### Getting a blank screen after licence Scan
+Q: Getting a blank screen after licence Scan

-- Please follow the steps on 'how to scan the QR code?'
+A: - Please follow the steps on 'how to scan the QR code?'

 - If still facing an issue, it might be due to network coverage
 - Check with gate agent who can help with your registration

-### Registration Options

-#### Coming In Options
+Q: Coming In Options meaning ( Empty, loaded, bobtail )
+A:

 - **Empty**: Select if coming with an empty trailer
 - **Loaded**: Select if coming with a delivery load
 - **Bobtail**: Select if not coming with any trailer

-#### Going Out Options
+Q: Going out Options meaning ( Empty, loaded, bobtail )
+A:

 - **Empty**: Select if taking an empty trailer while leaving
 - **Loaded**: Select if picking up a load
 - **Bobtail**: Select if not taking out any trailer

-#### Carrier Company Selection
+Q: how to select Carrier Company Selection

-- For delivering a load: Enter company name from inbound BOL
+A: - For delivering a load: Enter company name from inbound BOL

 - For dropping empty trailer: Select company name the trailer belongs to
 - For taking out empty trailer: Not needed if you know preferred trailer number
 - If carrier not found: Type a few letters to search, or contact Gate agent

-### Common Issues

-#### Cannot find carrier name
+Q: Cannot find carrier name
+A:

 - Search by typing a few letters
 - Contact Gate agent if not found

-#### Finding pickup number
+Q: Finding pickup number

-- Check with your carrier company for pickup/outbound load number
+A: - Check with your carrier company for pickup/outbound load number

-#### Finding inbound load number
+Q: Finding inbound load number

-- Check BOL document (number typically starts with 019)
+A: - Check BOL document (number typically starts with 019)

 - You can also enter shipment number starting with 034
 - Contact Gate agent if unable to find

-#### Getting shipment number not valid error
+Q: Getting shipment number not valid error

-- Recheck if the site selected is correct
+A: - Recheck if the site selected is correct

 - Check if scenario selection is correct
 - If still getting invalid value, reach out to Gate Agent

-#### Getting 'Can not allow early check in' error
+Q: Getting 'Can not allow early check in' error

-- You will see details of what time the appointment is scheduled
+A: - You will see details of what time the appointment is scheduled

 - You will not be able to register until the time mentioned in the message

-#### Getting Preferred trailer not valid error
+Q: Getting Preferred trailer not valid error

-- Recheck the trailer number entered
+A: - Recheck the trailer number entered

 - It means there is no trailer present in the yard with the provided preferred trailer

-#### Getting no Empty Trailer number available
+Q: Getting no Empty Trailer number available

-- It means that there are no empty trailers available for the carrier company to take out
+A: - It means that there are no empty trailers available for the carrier company to take out

-#### License validation issues
+Q: License validation issues

-- Check license validity
+A: - Check license validity

 - Contact gate agent for further instructions

-#### How to scan driver's Licence?
+Q: How to scan driver's Licence?

-- Allow the camera access to browser
+A: - Allow the camera access to browser

 - Scan the front side of licence
 - Scan the back side of licence
 - Allow some time to get the licence scanned
 - Once completed, your details will be populated

-#### Timeout during license scan
+Q: Timeout during license scan

-- It might be due to network issue
+A: - It might be due to network issue

 - Select 'unable to scan' to enter details manually
 - Reach out to Gate Agent for bypass code

-#### OTP not received
+Q: OTP not received

-- Check mobile network signal
+A: - Check mobile network signal

 - Verify mobile number is correct
 - Try 'Resend Code'
 - Check with validators for passcode

-#### Employee ID requirement
+Q: Employee ID requirement

-- System asks for Employee ID and last 4 digits of license for fast pass process
+A: - System asks for Employee ID and last 4 digits of license for fast pass process

 - Get credentials from carrier company
 - Click 'skip login' to proceed with license scan process
 - If you have tablet mounted on your truck, you will receive OTP on your tablet

-## Validator Questions

-### Driver Registration Issues

-- If driver cannot scan license:
+Q: If driver cannot scan license
-  - Ask driver to click 'unable to Scan' and provide site Passcode
+A: - Ask driver to click 'unable to Scan' and provide site Passcode

-- If driver cannot scan QR code:
+Q: If driver cannot scan QR code
-  - Ask driver to use Google Lens
+A: - Ask driver to use Google Lens

 - Help driver register from your tab if needed

-### How to check the site selected by Driver
+Q: How to check the site selected by Driver

-- Check on right side top corner for the site selected
+A: - Check on right side top corner for the site selected

 - Ask the driver to go back and change site if wrong site is selected

-### Application Issues

-#### App not responding
+Q: App not responding

-1. Go to home page and find IntelliGate Application icon
-2. Long press on IntelliGate application icon
-3. Click on ⓘ button
-4. Click force stop
-5. Reopen the application
-6. If issues persist, restart tablet or contact UL IT support
+A: 1.
+Go to home page and find IntelliGate Application icon 2.
+Long press on IntelliGate application icon 3.
+Click on ⓘ button 4.
+Click force stop 5.
+Reopen the application 6.
+If issues persist, restart tablet or contact UL IT support

-#### Blank screen
+Q: Blank screen

-1. Long press on IntelliGate application icon
-2. Click on ⓘ button
-3. Scroll to "storage"
-4. Click "clear cache"
-5. Click "clear data" → "delete"
-6. Return to home page and reopen app
+A: 1.
+Long press on IntelliGate application icon 2.
+Click on ⓘ button 3.
+Scroll to "storage" 4.
+Click "clear cache" 5.
+Click "clear data" → "delete" 6.
+Return to home page and reopen app

-### Communication Issues

-- If drivers aren't receiving texts:
+Q: If drivers aren't receiving texts
-  - Check sent messages tab
+A: - Check sent messages tab

 - Communicate details directly

-- For ad hoc messages:
+Q: For ad hoc messages
-  - Use active driver screen
+A: - Use active driver screen

 - Click 'Send Message' for specific driver

-### Driver Process Issues

-#### Overweight trailer return
+Q: Overweight trailer return

-- Ask driver to register as "empty to empty live"
+A: - Ask driver to register as "empty to empty live"

 - Confirm which door to proceed to for rework

-#### Driver is overweight but not checked out yet
+Q: Driver is overweight but not checked out yet

-- Check with workflow team to send the driver for rework
+A: - Check with workflow team to send the driver for rework

 - Ask the driver to go to that door
 - Search the O/B trailer number in yard check & update yard location
 - Send ad hoc message to the driver if needed

-#### Incorrect preferred trailer
+Q: Incorrect preferred trailer

-- Check if driver registered with preferred trailer option
+A: - Check if driver registered with preferred trailer option

 - Verify trailer is in Yard (not at 'ANYWHERE' location)
 - Edit driver in active driver screen to update outbound trailer number

-- For SCAC option issues:
+Q: For SCAC option issues
-  - Check if trailer SCAC matches driver's registered SCAC
+A: - Check if trailer SCAC matches driver's registered SCAC

 - Update outbound SCAC if different

-### Information Lookup

-- Find driver history:
+Q: Find driver history
-  - Click on driver number column hyperlink or use 'driver history' page
+A: - Click on driver number column hyperlink or use 'driver history' page

-- Find trailer history:
+Q: Find trailer history
-  - Go to 'trailer activity' page and filter by trailer number
+A: - Go to 'trailer activity' page and filter by trailer number

-### How to update the user?
+Q: How to update the user?

-1. Go to control panel --> Users new
-2. Search with the username
-3. Click on Edit (Pencil Symbol)
-4. Make the updates and save
+A: 1.
+Go to control panel --> Users new 2.
+Search with the username 3.
+Click on Edit (Pencil Symbol) 4.
+Make the updates and save

-## Check In Issues

-### "Error missing argument: new Yard Loc"
+Q: Error missing argument: new Yard Loc

-- Location not assigned to driver
+A: - Location not assigned to driver

 - Check with IG support team

-### "ERROR NO TEXT FOUND"
+Q: ERROR NO TEXT FOUND

-- Error in BY system
+A: - Error in BY system

 - Check with IG support team

-### "UC_PRC_SELF_DRIVER_CHECK_IN"
+Q: UC_PRC_SELF_DRIVER_CHECK_IN

-- Missing driver attributes:
+A: - Missing driver attributes:

 - For empty: I/B trailer number and I/B SCAC required
 - For loaded: I/B trailer number, I/B SCAC and I/B load numbers required
 - Edit and add missing attributes

-### "504 timeout error"
+Q: 504 timeout error

-- Connection issue between IntelliGate and WMS
+A: - Connection issue between IntelliGate and WMS

 - Raise issue with UL IT team

-### "Can not change transport equipment once loading has started error"
+Q: Can not change transport equipment once loading has started error

-- Driver is trying to register for a live appointment, but workflow team has already loaded or started loading on a different trailer
+A: - Driver is trying to register for a live appointment, but workflow team has already loaded or started loading on a different trailer

 - Connect with workflow team to check on next steps

-### Trailer Status is empty in IG but loaded in BY
+Q: Trailer Status is empty in IG but loaded in BY

-- Get confirmation from yard jockey regarding the status of the trailer
+A: - Get confirmation from yard jockey regarding the status of the trailer

 - If trailer is loaded, identify the load attached to it
 - Ask workflow team to attach the load to the trailer
 - If issues persist, connect with UL IT support team

-## Check Out Issues

-### "Different tractor or Trailer number was registered at the time of Check in"
+Q: Different tractor or Trailer number was registered at the time of Check in

-1. Check the trailer number and tractor number in active driver
-2. Search the driver in driver history and check if details were updated after check-in
-3. If yes, change the tractor number in active driver
-4. Search the trailer in trailer activity to check if it is dispatched
-5. If the trailer is dispatched from BY, connect with UL IT team to revert the dispatch
+A: 1.
+Check the trailer number and tractor number in active driver 2.
+Search the driver in driver history and check if details were updated after check-in 3.
+If yes, change the tractor number in active driver 4.
+Search the trailer in trailer activity to check if it is dispatched 5.
+If the trailer is dispatched from BY, connect with UL IT team to revert the dispatch

-### "Trailer number not matching with Seal number"
+Q: Trailer number not matching with Seal number

-1. Physically check seal on trailer
-2. Go to Yard check page, search trailer number
-3. Update correct seal in yard check page
-4. Proceed with Check-out
+A: 1.
+Physically check seal on trailer 2.
+Go to Yard check page, search trailer number 3.
+Update correct seal in yard check page 4.
+Proceed with Check-out

-### "The inventory's status is not a valid status for the outbound order's progression"
+Q: The inventory's status is not a valid status for the outbound order's progression

-- Inventory for load is on hold
+A: - Inventory for load is on hold

 - Check with workflow team regarding inventory status
 - Proceed after confirmation from workflow team

-### "Invalid Equipment Status"
+Q: Invalid Equipment Status

-- Trailer status in BY is different than expected
+A: - Trailer status in BY is different than expected

 - Check with workflow team
 - Proceed after confirmation

-### "Trailer you are trying to pick up does not contain outbound load XXXX"
+Q: Trailer you are trying to pick up does not contain outbound load XXXX

-- Mismatch between trailer load and registered O/B load
+A: - Mismatch between trailer load and registered O/B load

 - Check O/B load in active driver screen
 - Confirm correct load number and update

-### "Carrier code for load does not match with carrier code for transport equipment"
+Q: Carrier code for load does not match with carrier code for transport equipment

-- Connect with customer support to correct carrier with correct SCAC
+A: - Connect with customer support to correct carrier with correct SCAC

 - Update load number, I/B & O/B SCACs in active driver

-### "UC_TRLR_DISP_SELF_DRVR error"
+Q: UC_TRLR_DISP_SELF_DRVR error

-- This is a system MOCA error
+A: - This is a system MOCA error

 - Check with UL IT team

-## Work Queue Team

-### Marking trailer as damaged
+Q: Marking trailer as damaged

-1. Go to Yard check
-2. Filter by trailer number
-3. Click on Edit (Pencil Icon)
-4. Update Trailer Condition
-5. Provide reason and save
+A: 1.
+Go to Yard check 2.
+Filter by trailer number 3.
+Click on Edit (Pencil Icon) 4.
+Update Trailer Condition 5.
+Provide reason and save

-### Common Issues

-- Trailer and truck incorrect
-- Incorrect scenario selected by driver
-- Wrong reference selected
-- Rename incorrect trailer number from yard check
-- Active move on trailer - ask spotter or work queue to complete move
-- Trailer is at door - reach out to work queue to move trailer to yard
-- Empty trailer not available - change the scenario
-- Trailer note not captured when marking trailer as damaged
-- Want to reserve Empty during check in - add in trailer note
-- Appointment type incorrect live/drop - reach out to customer service
-- Driver entered incorrect trailer number for checkout
-- Driver entered outgoing trailer different from system assigned trailer
-- Driver selected incorrect outgoing scenario
-- Create immediate move for spotters
-- Communicating with spotter for completing yard move

-## Spotter Questions

-### Unauthorized error/frozen screen
+Q: Unauthorized error/frozen screen

-1. Close app using 'Home' button
-2. Long press on SDC app logo
-3. Click ⓘ button
-4. Click Force Stop
-5. Reopen and login
+A: 1.
+Close app using 'Home' button 2.
+Long press on SDC app logo 3.
+Click ⓘ button 4.
+Click Force Stop 5.
+Reopen and login

-### Yard audit process
+Q: Yard audit process

-- Go to Yard Check
+A: - Go to Yard Check

 - Filter with starting letters of yard (e.g., DDN for locations DDN01-DDN49)
 - Update location/trailer if discrepancies found

-### Trailer present but not in system
+Q: Trailer present but not in system

-- Inform welcome centre team
+A: - Inform welcome centre team

 - They will create the trailer in the system

-### Trailer present physically at location not matching with system
+Q: Trailer present physically at location not matching with system

-1. Open Yard Check
-2. Look for the location
-3. Click on update
-4. Click on "Update Other Attributes"
-5. Click on Swap Trailer
-6. Provide the trailer number which is physically present at the location
+A: 1.
+Open Yard Check 2.
+Look for the location 3.
+Click on update 4.
+Click on "Update Other Attributes" 5.
+Click on Swap Trailer 6.
+Provide the trailer number which is physically present at the location

-# Dynamic Response Templates

 Q: What is the status of load <number>?
 A: This load is <percentage>% loaded, it will take another <hours> hours to complete Loading, Thank you for your patience.